-The Synch.
-Manager Rule Generation Tab is used to add additional tables to the list displayed on the Rules tab of the Synch.
-Manager rule.
+The Sync Manager Rule Generation Tab is used to add additional tables to the list displayed on the Sync Rules tab of the Sync Manager rule.
 The addition of a table to the masking sequence will cause the specified columns to be masked in synchronization with the other tables in the rule.

-There are two ways to add a table to a Synch.
-Manager rule.
+There are two ways to add a table to a Sync Manager rule.
 The first way is to manually find and specify the table and its columns.
-This is done using the Manual Add Sync.
-Rule button found on the Rule Tools and Options Tab.
+This is done using the Add Rule Tab.
 The second way is to use foreign key relationships (if present) to discover the new tables and add them with the click of a mouse.
-The tools on the Synch.
-Manager Rule Generation Tab are designed to follow the foreign key relationships and enable the reference tables to be added to the rule.
+The tools on the Sync Manager Rule Generation Tab are designed to follow the foreign key relationships and enable the reference tables to be added to the rule.

 If the target columns in the primary table are involved in a foreign key relationship with any other tables, the tools on the Rule Generation Tab can be used to introduce additional tables to the masking sequence.
 These tables are called secondary tables.